Shelf company list: Request the list

 When we started offering corporations and services, we only offered Nevada.

 We saw changes coming in Nevada and slowly divested from the "Silver State."

-license, whether or not you do business in Nevada.
-This business license
+not you do business in Nevada.
+This business license mandates the following

 percentages of each identified stockholder.